Female SOLOists: meet Anna McNuff – the endurance athlete who runs barefoot

 Anna got her trusty bike Boudica out again in 2016 to cycle across the Andes, from La Paz in Bolivia to Ushuaia on the southern tip of Argentina.
 Over the course of the trip, she cycled over 89,000 metres of ascent, 10 times the height of Everest.

-However, Anna, now 37 and based in Gloucester, England, is keen to point out that adventure doesn’t always have to mean an epic odyssey.
-“Some of my favorite trips have been only a few days, like the time a friend and I tried to rollerblade 100 miles around Amsterdam or when I decided to run the length of Hadrian’s Wall dressed as a Roman soldier,” she says.
+However, Anna, now 37 and based in Gloucester, is keen to point out that adventure doesn’t always have to mean an epic odyssey.
+“Some of my favourite trips have been only a few days, like the time a friend and I tried to rollerblade 100 miles around Amsterdam or when I decided to run the length of Hadrian’s Wall dressed as a Roman soldier,” she says.
 “Anywhere that’s new or different fuels that fire for me.”

 Running the length of Britain barefoot was equivalent to 90 marathons